InTaVia/milestone-4/README.md

 *Data:* The connection between the backend and the frontend is now established replacing the initially used mock data.
 As additional data source, users can import their own local data into the application using a excel template.

-The prototype implements functionalities used across the three top-level components (Data Curation Lab, DCL; Visual Analytics Studio, VAS; Story Creator, SC) in a single application.
+The prototype implements functionalities used across the three top-level components (Data Curation Lab (DCL), isual Analytics Studio (VAS), and Storytelling Suite (STS) = Story Creator (SC) + Story Viewer (SV)) in a single application.
 The functionalities implemented are:

-#### State managment and normalized entity cache
+### State managment and normalized entity cache
 - **Shared Redux store** managing global sate that can be consumed by all components.
 For example, visualizations created in the VAS can be reused in the SC because visualizations are put into the global state.
 - **Shared frontend network module** using RTKQuery handling deduplication of requests to data endpoints and caching of results.
 Entities and events are cached by id, to avoid repeated requesting and caching.